al-s/vungle-resources/English/AdobeAIR/AdobeAir-dev-guide-2.4.0.md

 * **The Vungle Extension Requires Adobe AIR SDK 4.0 or higher.** For instructions on updating the AIR SDK in Flash Builder or Flash Professional, refer to “How do I update the AIR SDK?” at the end of this guide.

 * If working with Android, the Vungle AIR extension requires JDK 7 to be installed on the development system.
+Android 3.0 (Honeycomb - API version 11) or later required for the application to run.

 * You can view the ActionScript 3 Class Documentation [here](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/index.html).